-Our marketing expenses, which include personnel expenses, expenses relating to advertising and marketing-related activities and provision for bad debt increased by 3.1% from NT\$22.5 billion in 2010 to NT\$23.2 billion (US\$0.8 billion) in 2011.
-This increase was principally a result of a NT\$0.3 billion (US\$11.5 million) increase in salary expenses due to headcount growth, and NT\$0.2 billion (US\$7.0 million) in expenses relating to human resource outsourcing services for the sales division.
+Our marketing expenses, which include personnel expenses, expenses relating to advertising and marketing-related activities and provision for bad debt, decreased by 3.9% from NT\$23.2 billion in 2011 to NT\$22.3 billion (US\$0.8 billion) in 2012.
+This decrease was primarily a result of a NT\$1.5 billion (US\$0.05 billion) reversal of bad debts allowance, which was partially offset by an increase of NT\$0.5 billion (US\$0.02 billion) in expenses relating to personnel and marketing-related activities from our subsidiary, Senao.
+See "-Critical Accounting Policies-Impairment of Accounts Receivable" for a discussion of our policy for bad debts allowance.